GeotrekCE/Geotrek-admin/docs/index.rst

         +++
         Introduction to Geotrek

-    .. card:: Learn how to use Geotrek
+    .. grid-item-card:: Learn how to use Geotrek
         :link: user-manual
         :link-type: ref
         :link-alt: user manual